Tribhuvan International Airport: Aircraft maintenance

 Nepal Airlines operates a large hangar between the international and domestic terminals.
 There are plans to upgrade and move this facility to the eastern side of the airside.
 Buddha Air operates a closed door hangar facility, which can accommodate narrow-body aircraft at the eastern side of the airport.

 Location and access

 Tribhuvan International Airport is located 1 km from Pashupatinath Temple and 6 km east of the city centre and main tourist area Thamel.
-The nearest hotel is Airport Hotel, located about 200 m from the airport gate.

 It is in the middle of the junction of three ancient cities of Kathmandu, Bhaktapur and Patan.
 The airport is connected to major parts of Kathmandu valley by the ring road.
+There are a number of hotels located on the ring road adjacent to the airport, including the Summit Residency Airport Hotel, located about 200 m from the airport gate.

 Airlines and destinations

 Passenger

 Buddha Air, Yeti Airlines, Shree Airlines and Sita Air also provide daily mountain sightseeing flights or Mount Everest sightseeing flights from Tribhuvan International Airport.
 They usually depart from the domestic terminal early morning and return to the airport one hour later.

 The helicopter operators Air Dynasty, Manang Air, Prabhu Helicopter, Simrik Air, Shree Airlines and Fishtail Air offer helicopter operations from their respective hubs at Tribhuvan International Airport.